Harmonia axyridis: Range

-Harmonia axyridis is native to eastern Asia from central Siberia, Kazakhstan, and Uzbekistan in the west, through Russia south to the Himalayas and east to the Pacific coast and Japan, including Korea, Mongolia, China, and Taiwan.
+Harmonia axyridis is native to eastern Asia, from central Siberia, Kazakhstan, and Uzbekistan in the west, through Russia south to the Himalayas and east to the Pacific coast, including Japan, Korea, Mongolia, China, and Taiwan.

 As a voracious predator, it was identified as a biocontrol agent for aphids and scale insects.
 Consequently, it has been introduced into greenhouses, crop fields, and gardens in many countries, including the United States and parts of Europe.
 The species is now established in North America (United States, Canada, Mexico), Central America (Guatemala, Honduras, Costa Rica, Panama), South America (Brazil, Venezuela, Colombia, Ecuador, Peru, Argentina, Chile), Europe (Italy, Spain, the United Kingdom, Denmark, Sweden, Norway, Finland, the Netherlands, Belgium, Luxembourg, France, Germany, the Czech Republic, Slovakia, Hungary, Romania, Serbia, Croatia, Bosnia and Herzegovina, Poland), Israel, New Zealand, and South Africa.

 North America

 This species spread across continents because of human-mediated processes.
 They became established in North America as the result of introductions into the United States in an attempt to control the spread of aphids.
 In the last three decades, this insect has spread throughout the US and Canada, and has been a prominent factor in controlling aphid populations.
 The first introductions into the US took place as far back as 1916.
 The species repeatedly failed to establish in the wild after successfully controlling aphid populations, but an established population of beetles was observed in the wild near New Orleans, Louisiana, in about 1988.
 In the following years, it quickly spread to other states, being occasionally observed in the Midwest within five to seven years and becoming common in the region by about 2000.
 The species was also established in the Northwest by 1991, and the Northeast by 1994, aided by additional introductions from the native range, rather than just reaching there from the Southeast.
 Reportedly, it has heavily fed on soybean aphids (which recently appeared in the US after coming from China), supposedly saving farmers vast sums of money in 2001.